abacusai/api-python/featurestore.md

 A feature group project can be setup to support online updates.
 To accomplish this, we need to configure a **streaming dataset**.

 **Streaming feature groups** All streaming datasets (like other datasets) have an associated feature group.
 You can use this feature group to include streaming data in another project.
-This feature group needs to map the `recordId`, `recordTimestamp` columns and lookup key columns.
+This feature group can map the `primaryKey`, `updateTimestampKey`, and `lookupKeys` features.
 We can also explicitly set a schema on this feature group if we want to start configuring it before we actually stream data and infer schema from the streaming dataset.
-Streaming feature groups need to have a `timestamp` type column that can be used as the `recordTimestamp` column.
-Additionally, a `recordId` column can be specified as the primary key of the streaming dataset, and when this property is set, there is an implicit assertion that there is only one row for each value of the `recordId` column.
-When a `recordId` column is specified, the `upsertData` API method is supported, which can be used to partially update data for a specific primary key value.
+Streaming feature groups need to have a `timestamp` type column that can be used as the `updateTimestampKey` column.
+Additionally, a `primaryKey` column can be specified as the primary key of the streaming dataset, and when this property is set, there is an implicit assertion that there is only one row for each value of the `primaryKey` column.
+When a `primaryKey` column is specified, the `upsertData` API method is supported, which can be used to partially update data for a specific primary key value.
 In addition, streaming data can be indexed by lookup columns Otherwise, data can be added to a streaming dataset using the `appendData` method.
-The `recordTimestamp` column is updated to be the time when data is added or updated (and it is not passed in as part of those method calls).
+The `updateTimestampKey` column is updated to be the time when data is added or updated (and it is not passed in as part of those method calls).
 To facilitate online look ups, we can mark columns in the streaming feature group as lookup keys.

 Streaming datasets can have a retention period which will let the system manage retain only a certain amount of data.
 This retention policy can be expressed as a period of time or a number of rows.